apache/airflow/docs/faq.rst

 Airflow looks in your ``DAGS_FOLDER`` for modules that contain ``DAG`` objects in their global namespace and adds the objects it finds in the ``DagBag``.
 Knowing this all, we need is a way to dynamically assign variable in the global namespace.
-This is easily done in python using the ``globals()`` function for the standard library, which behaves like a simple dictionary.
+This is easily done in Python using the ``globals()`` function for the standard library, which behaves like a simple dictionary.